 Thank you for your assistance with keeping Bachelor Gulch safe.
 Have a wonderful Summer.

-The Bachelor Gulch Metropolitan District hires Old Growth Tree Service (OGTS) as the community arborist, and to assist in our Healthy Forest/Wildfire Mitigation efforts.
+The Bachelor Gulch Metropolitan District hires Old Growth Tree Service (OGTS) as the community arborist and to assist with our Healthy Forest/Wildfire Mitigation efforts.
 OGTS is very familiar with the prescriptions identified to promote the Healthy Forest within your property boundaries.
 For more information please call 970-401-0274

 Bachelor Gulch has now been awarded a Firewise Community designation by the Colorado State Forester.
 Click on the attached links below for information on becoming a firewise home and firewise community.